Elijah Hollands

-Elijah Hollands is an Australian rules footballer playing for the Gold Coast Suns in the Australian Football League.
+Elijah Hollands (born 25 April 2002) is an Australian rules footballer playing for the Carlton Football Club in the Australian Football League (AFL).

 Early life

 Hollands was born in Adelaide, South Australia.
 His father, Ben, was a professional Australian rules footballer who played 8 AFL games for Richmond in 1999 as well as spending years on Sydney and Port Adelaide's AFL lists.
 Hollands lived the first nine years of his life in Adelaide before relocating to Wodonga on the Victoria-New South Wales border.

 He didn't start playing football until he began with Auskick at the Wodonga Bulldogs going on to play junior football in the Ovens & Murray Football League and made his senior debut for the club at 16 years of age.
 Leading into his final year of junior football, Hollands was touted as a potential number one draft pick before tearing his ACL and missing the entirety of the 2020 NAB League season.
 Despite his injury, he was drafted by the Gold Coast Suns with pick 7 in the 2020 AFL draft.